-- The Agency shall ensure regular monitoring of the management of the external borders, if necessary through liaison officers of the Agency in Member States. - 2.
-The Executive Director shall appoint experts from the staff of the Agency to be deployed as liaison officers.
-The Management Board shall, based on a risk analysis and on a proposal of the Executive Director; determine the nature of the deployment, the Member State to which a liaison officer may be deployed and the duration of the deployment and notify its decisions to the Member State concerned.
-Before the proposal of the Executive Director, the Member State concerned shall be consulted. - 3.
-The liaison officers shall act on behalf of the Agency and their role shall be to foster cooperation and dialogue between the Agency and the national authorities which are responsible for border management and return, including coast guards to the extent that they carry out border control tasks.
-The liaison officers shall, in particular:
+- 1. The Agency shall ensure regular monitoring of the management of the external borders, if necessary through liaison officers of the Agency in Member States. - 2.
+The Executive Director shall appoint experts from the staff of the Agency to be deployed as liaison officers. - The Management Board shall, based on a risk analysis and on a proposal of the Executive Director; determine the nature of the deployment, the Member State to which a liaison officer may be deployed and the duration of the deployment and notify its decisions to the Member State concerned.
+The Exuctive Director shall consult the Member State concerned on the nature and duration of the deployment before making its proposal.

-(a) act as an interface between the Agency and the national authorities responsible for border management, including coast guards to the extent that they carry out border control tasks;

-(b) support the collection of information, as provided for by the relevant Union legislation and required by the Agency for carrying out the vulnerability assessment referred to in Article 12;

-(c) monitor the measures taken by the Member State at border sections to which a high impact level has been attributed in accordance with Regulation (EU) No 1052/2013;

-(d) where possible and necessary assist the Member States in preparing their contingency plans concerning border management;

-(e) report regularly to the Executive Director on the situation at the external border and the capacity of the Member State concerned to deal effectively with the situation at the external borders;

-(f) monitor the measures taken by the Member State with regard to a situation requiring urgent action at the external borders as referred to in Article 18;

-(g) report on the execution of return operations towards relevant third countries.
+- 3. The liaison officers shall act on behalf of the Agency and their role shall be to foster cooperation and dialogue between the Agency and the national authorities which are responsible for border management and return, including coast guards to the extent that they carry out border control tasks.
+The liaison officers shall, in particular: - (a) act as an interface between the Agency and the national authorities responsible for border management, including coast guards to the extent that they carry out border control tasks: - (b) support the collection of information, as provided for by the relevant Union legislation and required by the Agency for carrying out the vulnerability assessment referred to in Article 12; - (c) monitor the measures taken by the Member State at border sections to which a high impact level has been attributed in accordance with Regulation (EU) No 1052/2013; - (d) where possible and necessary assist the Member States in preparing their contingency plans concerning border management; - (e) report regularly to the Executive Director on the situation at the external border and the capacity of the Member State concerned to deal effectively with the situation at the external borders; If relevant, the Executive Director shall inform the Member State concerned on the report. - (f) monitor the measures taken by the Member State with regard to a situation requiring urgent action at the external borders as referred to in Article 18; - (g) report on the execution of return operations towards relevant third countries.

-For the purposes of paragraph 3, the liaison officer shall, in compliance with the national and EU security and data protection rules, inter alia:

-(a) have unlimited receive information from access to the national coordination centre and on the national situational picture established in accordance with Regulation (EU) No 1052/2013;

-(b) have access to relevant national and European information systems available in the national coordination centre, on condition that he or she complies with the national and EU security and data protection rules;

-(c) keep regular contacts with national authorities which are responsible for border management, including coast guards to the extent that they carry out border control tasks, whilst informing the head of the national coordination centre.

-- The report of the liaison officer shall be taken into consideration when drafting form part of the vulnerability assessment referred to in Article 12. - In carrying out their duties, the liaison officers shall remain under the responsibility of take instructions only from the Agency.
+- 4. For the purposes of paragraph 3, the liaison officer shall, in compliance with the national and EU security and data protection rules, inter alia: - (a) have unlimited receive information from access to the national coordination centre and on the national situational picture established in accordance with Regulation (EU) No 1052/2013; - (b) have access to relevant national and European information systems available in the national coordination centre, on condition that he or she complies with the national and EU security and data protection rules; - (c) keep regular contacts with national authorities which are responsible for border management, including coast guards to the extent that they carry out border control tasks, whilst informing a point of contact defined by the Member State concerned the head of the national coordination centre. - 5.
+The final report of the liaison officer shall be taken into consideration when drafting form part of the vulnerability assessment referred to in Article 12. - 6.
+In carrying out their duties, the liaison officers shall remain under the responsibility of take instructions only from the Agency.